-In the generation of a new benchmark assessment, PIFSC-SAP will be consult with the territorial fishery agencies and local fishing communities to define the data that will go into the assessment.
-This series of data preparatory workshops will seek consensus on the types of data and extent of the data that will be used in the new benchmark to garner buy-in from the partners.

-Through the data preparatory workshops, the fishing community can provide their insights on the changes in the fishery over time for the reclassified species.
+In the development of a new benchmark assessment, PIFSC-SAP will consult with the territorial fishery management agencies (i.e., the Department of Marine and Wildlife Resources, or DMWR, in American Samoa and the Division of Aquatic and Wildlife Resources, or DAWR, in Guam) and local fishing communities to better identify and describe the data that may be incorporated into the assessment.
+A series of data preparatory workshops would seek consensus on the types and extent of data that could be used in the new benchmark stock assessment to garner support from stakeholders and management partners.
+Through the data preparatory workshops, the fishing community could provide their insights on the changes in the fishery over time for the species comprising the revised BMUS lists.

-Under this option, the shallow-water species will be moved to the territorial FMPs and will be managed by the territorial fishery agencies.
-However, this option does not preclude the inclusion of the deepwater species in the territorial FMPs especially if the deepwater habitats occur in territorial waters.
-This would further enhance the coordinated management between the territorial and federal agencies.
+Under this option, the shallow-water species would be moved to the territorial FMPs that are currently under development and would be managed by the territorial fishery management agencies (i.e., the DMWR in American Samoa and DAWR in Guam).
+However, this option does not preclude the inclusion of the deepwater species in the territorial FMPs, especially if the deepwater habitats occur in territorial waters; representatives from DMWR have already committed to listing the deepwater species that would comprise the BMUS list in the federal FEP into the list of species managed under the territorial FMP (Ochavillo pers. comm., February 11, 2022).
+The inclusion of deepwater BMUS managed under the federal FEP into the territorial FMP would further enhance the coordinated management of important deepwater bottomfish species between the territorial and federal management agencies.